codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 1. In the Add an Identity Provider form, do the following:
     1. Select Provider type as **OpenID Connect**.
     1. Enter a meaningful name for the Provider.
-    1. Click **Get thumbprint**.
     1. In the **Audience** field, enter the client ID for Codefresh:
       For SaaS customers, this is `https://g.codefresh.io`.
-      For on-premises, this is the URL of their codefresh instance, for example, ???
+      For on-premises, this is the URL of their codefresh instance.
     1. Click **Add provider**.

 {% include